 Here’s what happens: The Microsoft account will enable you to access One Drive; then an internet connection will serve as a bridge to those files; then patience as the process is carried out because the upload of files, regardless of internet speed and strength, takes longer than downloading them.

 It’s always such a pleasant surprise when applications developed by Microsoft end up with Apple.
-The rivalry between the two companies makes it seem unlikely they would shake hands and develop apps which complement both their individual operating systems.
+The rivalry between the two companies makes it seem unlikely they would shake hands and develop apps that complement both their individual operating systems.
 But OneDrive is proof that the needs of both their customers outweighs anything else.

 With that out of the way, is using Mac OneDrive easy and convenient?
 Yes.
 Using it is really little different from using any folder on your Mac.
 The only real difference is the data you store in your local OneDrive folder is also stored on OneDrive servers.

-The default folders in OneDrive are Pictures, Documents and Public, but you can add and name as many as you want.
+The default folders in OneDrive are Pictures, Documents, and Public, but you can add and name as many as you want.
 Copying files into OneDrive couldn’t have been easier too: Just copy or drag and dump everything into the folder and it will seamlessly be uploaded to the cloud.

-Accessing the floating files in the cloud is even easier, because you can do so from any computer or device via the OneDrive web interface; some devices even have versions of the OneDrive app, negating the need to access the web interface.
+Accessing the floating files in the cloud is even easier because you can do so from any computer or device via the OneDrive web interface; some devices even have versions of the OneDrive app, negating the need to access the web interface.

 1. If you don’t have a Microsoft Live ID, the first step is to create it.
 Follow this link to do that: https://signup.live.com/